OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-auto-recording/csharp/README.md

 ## Tab Meeting Recording and transcript with auto recording

-This feature ensures that meetings initiated from a specific Teams tab are automatically recorded and transcribed by leveraging event subscriptions and integrating with the Microsoft Graph API.
-It manages the recording process by subscribing to relevant Teams events to detect when a meeting starts and then uses the API to control recording settings.
-Additionally, it enables real-time transcription of the meeting content, providing both audio/video recordings and searchable text, which enhances accessibility and offers valuable content for future reference.
+This feature ensures that meetings initiated from a specific Teams tab are automatically recorded and transcribed by leveraging Microsoft Graph API and event subscriptions.

+It detects when a meeting starts from the tab and uses the API to control recording settings, providing seamless management of the recording process.
+Additionally, it enables real-time transcription of the meeting content, offering both audio/video recordings and searchable text.

+This integration enhances accessibility, improves content retrieval, and ensures valuable documentation for future reference.

 **Interaction with app**
 ![MeetingAutoRecording](MeetingAutoRecording/Images/MeetingTranscriptRecording.gif)